-3-7.5.7 RESOURCES DISCOVERED DURING AN UNDERTAKING
+3-7.5.7 UNANTICIPATED CULTURAL RESOURCES EXPOSED DURING AN UNDERTAKING

-When the identification efforts of the Commander, USAG-KA, indicate that cultural resources are likely to be discovered during implementation of an undertaking, a Cultural Resources Plan (CRP) shall be developed for protection of such properties if discovered.
+When the identification efforts of the Commander, USAG-KA, indicate that unanticipated cultural resources are likely to be exposed during implementation of an undertaking, the Cultural Resources Plan (CRP) created for the undertaking, including data recovery methods, in accordance with Sections 4.5 through 4.9 and Appendix B of the USAG-KA Historic Preservation Plan, will include instructions to be followed for protection of such properties if exposed.
 The plan shall be included in project documentation.
 The CRP may be developed as a standardized plan and tailored thereafter for specific undertakings.

-(a) On discovering a previously unidentified cultural feature, significant artifacts or quantity of artifacts, or human remains, the Commander, USAG-KA, shall cease all ground-disturbing activities in the immediate area of the find until the RMIHPO has been notified of the discovery and shall implement appropriate mitigation measures developed in consultation with the

-RMIHPO to minimize the effects on the resource or to recover as much of the resource as possible (conforming to professional standards for research).
+(a) On discovering a previously unidentified cultural feature, significant artifacts or quantity of artifacts, or human remains, the Commander, USAG-KA, shall cease all ground-disturbing activities in the immediate area of the find until the RMIHPO has been notified of the discovery and shall implement appropriate mitigation measures developed in consultation with the RMIHPO to minimize the effects on the resource or to recover as much of the resource as possible (conforming to professional standards for research).
 In such instances, a formal mitigation plan that is coordinated with the RMIHPO may not be necessary, depending on the potential severity of the effect on the resource.